DataDog/hiring-engineers/answers.md

 ## Final Question - Creative use of DataDog

-Outside of cloud applicaiton monitoring DataDog's agent could be used to really push the envelope in IT device management.
-Organization's IT groups could image all employee devices (laptops, cell phones, etc.) with the DataDog Agent installed.
+Outside of cloud applicaiton monitoring DataDog's agent could be used to push the envelope in IT device management.
+An organization's IT group could image all employee devices (laptops, cell phones, etc.) with the DataDog Agent installed.

 From there they could track machine performance to determine how effectively individuals/department are using their devices.
 Specifically they could tag each device to the relevant individual, team, department, etc. and make better determinations on the appropriate device OS/specs for each department.

-For example the IT group might see the project managers barely tax their machines and then start sourcing lower powered devices to shave costs.
-Conversely the creative teams may be constantly overclocking their machines so IT could source upgrades to reduce render times and improve effeciency.
+For example the IT group might see the project managers barely tax their machines and then start issuing lower powered devices to that department to shave costs.
+Conversely the creative teams may be constantly overclocking their machines so IT could source upgraded devices to reduce render times and improve effeciency.
 For purely selfish reasons this use case would help me make the argument to upgrade my wildly under-spec'd PC.
-You could track anomalies in performance that may relate to misusage/malware or other generic IT concerns.
+You could also track anomalies in performance that may relate to misusage/malware or other IT concerns.